bids-standard/bids-validator/README.md

 ### Through Command Line

 If you install the bids validator globally by using ```npm install -g bids-validator``` you will be able to use it as a command line tool.
-Once installed you should be able to run ```bids-validator /path/to/your/bids/directory``` and see any validation issues logs to the terminal.
+Once installed you should be able to run ```bids-validator /path/to/your/bids/directory``` and see any validation issues logged to the terminal.

 ## Development